'Vibrant India': Modi's superlative act to charm investors

-GANDHINAGAR, India (Reuters) - Global statesmen and business titans descend on Indian Prime Minister Narendra Modi’s home state on Sunday to pay homage to the man they are counting on to unleash big-bang reforms and create one of the few bright spots in a troubled world economy.
+GANDHINAGAR, India (Reuters) - Global statesmen and business titans descended on Indian Prime Minister Narendra Modi’s home state on Sunday to pay homage to the man they count on to unleash big-bang reforms and create one of the few bright spots in a troubled world economy.

 Big business cheered Modi when he won India’s strongest election mandate in 30 years last May, and he has caught its attention with eye-catching initiatives like a ‘Make in India’ campaign complete with lion logo.

-Now, the 64-year-old leader is ramping up the Vibrant Gujarat jamboree he founded as the state’s chief minister in 2003, turning it into a pitch to put his nation of 1.25 billion people, most of them poor, firmly on the investment map.
+Now, the 64-year-old leader has ramped up the Vibrant Gujarat jamboree he founded as the state’s chief minister in 2003, turning it into a pitch to put his nation of 1.25 billion people, most of them poor, firmly on the investment map.

+“India is marching forward with a clear vision to become a global power, even as most of the world is struggling with low growth,” the country’s richest man, Mukesh Ambani, told an audience of hundreds of chief executives and politicians.

-U.S. Secretary of State John Kerry leads a roll call of politicians and bosses converging on Modi’s home town of Gandhinagar for the three-day bash.
+U.S. Secretary of State John Kerry led a roll call of leaders, including U.N.
+Secretary General Ban Ki-moon and World Bank head Jim Yong Kim, converging on Modi’s home town of Gandhinagar for the three-day Davos-style bash.
 President Barack Obama visits India later this month.

 Yet, eight months into Modi’s rule, the failure of Asia’s third-biggest economy to emerge from its longest growth slowdown in a generation is raising questions about how much substance there is behind Modi’s promise of “red carpet, not red tape”.